Today, almost anyone can learn how to create and start a blog and make money online.

 These are the best ways to find a topic for your new blog:

 - Look at other Blogs – This should be your first port of call.
 What’s already successful?
 And what’s missing?
 Find the gaps in the market.

 - Use Google – What are people searching for?
 Use Google suggested searches and auto-complete to discover what people are looking for – if they’re searching for it, that shows there’s a demand.

 - Search Forums for common FAQs – When people can’t find answers to their questions, they go to forums.
 What are they asking?
 What do they need advice on?
 This will show what people are interested in and what there’s a lack of information on.

-Getting even more specific is a good idea; for example, a travel blog about extreme budget travel, an Agric blog about palm oil business or a blog about how to run your own wedding photography business or start POS business.
+Getting even more specific is a good idea; for example, a travel blog about extreme budget travel, an Agric blog about palm oil business or a blog about how to run your own wedding photography business.